On two-distillable Werner states: The hermitian biquadratic form

-These formulae show that each $\Phi_k$, viewed as a function of the components of the $x_i$ and $y_j$, is a hermitian quadratic form.
-And the same is true when we view them as functions of the components of the $u_i$ and $v_j$.
+These formulas show that each $\Phi_k$, viewed as a function of the components of the $x_i$ and $y_j$, is a hermitian quadratic form.
+The same is true when we view them as functions of the components of the $u_i$ and $v_j$.
 Hence we shall refer to the $\Phi_k$ (and $\Phi$) as hermitian biquadratic forms.
-We note that $\Phi$ remains a hermitian biquadratic form when we replace the partition of the vector variables $x_i,y_j|u_r,v_s$ with the new partition $x_i,v_s|y_j,u_r$.
-(This is a consequence of the fact that the two-pair Werner state $\rho_W^{\otimes 2}$ is invariant under the flip operator $1\otimes F$ of the second pair.)
+The next proposition follows immediately from (\ref{glavna}) and the definition of the form $\Phi$.